rssole/voxxed/README.md

 # voxxed

-A Clojure library designed to ... well, that part is up to you.
+Just code which accompanies Voxxed presentation

 ## Usage

-FIXME
+Each ns is bound to some slide :)

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Rastko Soskic

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.